 - Copies of any documents, such as company procedures, policies, emails, handbooks, and more that may support your claim.

 Are you considering filing a workplace injury claim against your employer?
-Contact the personal injury attorneys at Law Offices of Pat Maloney to speak to an injury attorney about your case today.
+Contact the personal injury attorneys at the Law Offices of Pat Maloney to speak to an injury attorney about your case today.